-We used the findings to suggest practical ways in which any adverse side effects of U.C. roll out could be mitigated.
+We used the findings to suggest practical ways in which any adverse side effects of the Universal Credit roll-out could be mitigated.

-- Universal Support: More information about the shape and form of Universal Support locally, particularly ahead of full UC rollout in an area, would bring welcome clarity to foodbanks.
+- Universal Support: More information about the shape and form of Universal Support locally, particularly ahead of full Universal Credit roll-out in an area, would bring welcome clarity to food banks.

-- 6-week wait: A reduction of the initial six week waiting period for U.C. would make a significant difference to people’s ability to cope with no income.
-The 7-day unnecessary ‘waiting period’ before the assessment period begins could be reduced first.
+- Six week wait: A reduction of the initial six week waiting period for Universal Credit would make a significant difference to people’s ability to cope with no income.
+The seven-day unnecessary ‘waiting period’ before the assessment period begins could be reduced first.

-- IT & flexibility: More flexibility in the administration of U.C. is needed to support people moving onto the new system.
+- IT & flexibility: More flexibility in the administration of Universal Credit is needed to support people moving onto the new system.
 For example, more support for people applying online who are unfamiliar with digital technology, and support to improve people’s ability to move into work and stay in work.